-However, beginning in 2019, Medicare Advantage (MA) plans may cover the cost of wheelchair ramps.
-The announcement by CMS (Centers for Medicare and Medicaid Services) on April 2, 2018, allowing MA plans to cover home and community based supplemental healthcare benefits is huge news.
+(MA) plans may now cover the cost of wheelchair ramps.
+An announcement by CMS (Centers for Medicare and Medicaid Services) on April 2, 2018 stated MA plans could cover home and community based supplemental healthcare benefits.
 Prior to this announcement, services / items for the purpose of “daily maintenance” were not allowable expenses.
-However, with the loosely provided definition of “healthcare benefits” by CMS, it appears some 2019 MA plans will cover healthcare items that are intended to prevent injury, compensate for a functional need, or reduce the need for emergency care.
-Therefore, it is our interpretation that wheelchair ramps will be an allowable supplemental healthcare benefit available with some MA plans.
-However, as the new Medicare Advantage plans roll out for 2019, the availability of wheelchair ramps as an allowable expense will become clearer.
+However, with the loosely provided definition of “healthcare benefits” by CMS, some 2019 MA plans now cover healthcare items that are intended to prevent injury, compensate for a functional need, or reduce the need for emergency care.
+Therefore, it has been our interpretation that wheelchair ramps are an allowable supplemental healthcare benefit available with some MA plans.
+However, beginning in 2020, Medicare Advantage plans will be able to offer “special supplemental benefits” for persons who are chronically ill.
+Examples of conditions that are considered to be chronic include Alzheimer’s disease and related dementias, metastatic cancer, and rheumatoid arthritis.
+To qualify for these “special supplemental benefits”, which may include permanent wheelchair ramps, there has to be a “reasonable expectation” that the Medicare recipient’s current health or level of functioning will improve, or at the very least, be maintained.
+Therefore, with the 2020 MA plans, there should be a greater degree of flexibility with the availability of wheelchair ramps as an allowable expense.

 This federal program for low-income seniors and the disabled is administered by the states and policies vary in each state.
 Broadly speaking, there are three ways that Medicaid program benefits are offered: 1) regular Medicaid 2) Home and Community Based Services Waivers (HCBS Waivers) and 3) nursing home benefits for long term care (which is not relevant in the context of wheelchair ramps).